 The EEC subsystem provides temperature and humidity regulation of the antenna electronics at the different locations on the antenna.
-The various components are shown in the decomposition in Figure 3.
+The various components are shown in the decomposition in Figure 3 with components supplied by the antenna contractor indicated in blue.